 1. Physical symptoms

-Sufferers may experience overwhelming feelings of anxiety and panic attacks that can cause real physical symptoms, such as:
+When exposed to a thunderstorm, people with astraphobia may experience overwhelming feelings of anxiety and panic attacks characterized by real physical symptoms, such as

 - Headaches and dizziness

 - A rise in blood pressure

 Some psychological symptoms common among people suffering from astraphobia are

 - Intense fear and anxiety